OGpranav17/DistraX/README.md

 **DistraX** is a minimal, no-nonsense Chrome extension that helps you stay focused by *blurring* distracting websites instead of outright blocking them.
 Just enough friction to stop you from falling into the rabbit hole — while still keeping things usable when needed.

+It is also a fun and colorful Chrome extension that helps you resist distractions 💻✨ Blur out time-wasting websites and earn XP 🧠📈 for choosing productivity!
+🎮 Gamify your focus journey with streaks 🔥, levels 🧩, and motivational nudges 💪.

 ---

 ## 🧠 Why I Built It